dotless-de/vagrant-vbguest/Readme.md

 ## Installation

-Requires vagrant 0.8 (well, did not tested on earlier versions. feel free)
+Requires vagrant 0.9.0

     gem install vagrant-vbguest

-Compatibly for vagrant 0.9 is currently under development and __will drop support for vagrant 0.8__.
+Compatibly for vagrant 0.8 is provided by version 0.0.3

 ## Configuration / Usage